 Takaka Hill Walkway is located at the top of Takaka Hill on State Highway 60, 53 km from Richmond and 38 km from Takaka.
-There is a car park off the side of the road which is signposted.
+The walkway has its own car park on the left side of the road, which is signposted.
 Allow 1 hour to get to the walkway if coming from Nelson.

 The walkway is well signposted the whole way around.
 The beginning of the track follows a 4WD road that services the transmission towers.
 The road heads to the left, but continue to the right along the walkway, which takes a more direct route uphill.
 After 600 m the walkway rejoins the 4WD and curves around to the west to overlook Takaka Valley.
 Take a short deviation and follow the road to the radio tower, situated atop a knob at 950 m elevation.
 Here you will enjoy magnificent views of the upper Takaka Valley, Golden Bay and the Tasman Mountains in Kahurangi National Park.